Galaxy-Creative-Engine/Timelines-of-War-Suggestions/README.md

 ## How do I know if you've read my suggestion?

 If it's been 24 hours, I've most likely read it.
 I check this repository daily.
 If I like it, I'll implement it.

+## A few things you shouldn't suggest

+- ...